 Now, without thinking twice, be a part of the famous regional festival, Chhath Puja that is not just religious but is also scientifically beneficial for each one of us.
 May the Sun in your life never sets.
 Happy Chhath Puja!

-Plan your trip to various travel destinations in India with our AI-Driven Circuit Planner Tool or just grab an exciting holiday package available at Adotrip - your one and only online travel platform that has everything for travel enthusiasts.
+Plan your trip to various travel destinations in India with our AI-Driven Tour Planner Tool or just grab an exciting holiday package available at Adotrip - your one and only online travel platform that has everything for travel enthusiasts.
 Happy Travelling Fellas!